wintercms/cli/README.md

 ## Usage

 Run the tool by running `october` (or `october.phar`).
-By default, it will show the help screen with command line options and available commands
+By default, it will show the help screen with command line options and available commands.
+You can also add the `--help` option after any command to get help on specific commands.

 ## Commands